Our research is editorially independent but we may earn a commission for purchases made through our links.

 Considered a nature lover’s oasis, the Hobe Sound National Wildlife Refuge is an ideal escape from the hustle and bustle of everyday life.
 It’s here that you’ll find peace and tranquility you’ve been looking for in the quiet solitude of nature.
 Managed by the U.S. Fish & Wildlife service, this refuge is also great for photography enthusiasts who want a shot of the turtle’s nests and the variety of unique treasures and shells that wash ashore along the coastal sand dunes.
 Home to an astounding 735 acres of protected acres, this wildlife refuge can offer a family-friendly day of hiking, surfing, and beachcombing.

-Visit the famous Blowing Rocks Preserve (Nearby Hotels)
+Visit the Famous Blowing Rock Preserve

 With its otherworldly looking limestone shelf and turquoise waters, Blowing Rocks Preserve is a peaceful, barrier island sanctuary.
 Managed by the Nature Conservatory, this protected area offers 73 acres of beautiful Florida landscapes, with a surreal view of native plants, beachfront dunes, mangrove swamps and tropical hardwood forests.
-Take the family here to explore the dramatic stretch of rocky shoreline and you’ll find two short walking trails to meander though, while an educational center and butterfly garden will keep even the little ones engaged.
-If you’re coming to see the famous “blowing rocks” phenomenon you should come when a storm is brewing, however, a calm sunny day offers the chance to swim in the crystal clear waters along the mile long beach.
+Take the family here to explore the dramatic stretch of rocky shoreline and you’ll find two short walking trails to meander through, while an educational center and butterfly garden will keep even the little ones engaged.
+If you’re coming to see the famous “blowing rocks” phenomenon you should come when a storm is brewing, however, a calm sunny day offers the chance to swim in the crystal clear waters along the mile-long beach.

-Climb the Jupiter Inlet Lighthouse & Museum (Nearby Hotels)
+Climb the Jupiter Inlet Lighthouse & Museum

 Designed by a Civil War hero, the Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society.
 With over 5,000 years of regional history, the waterfront lighthouse, museum, and grounds are a historic must-see stop in Jupiter.
 Standing proud since 1860, tours of the 108-foot-tall landmark are held daily, while those interested in the history of the area might enjoy the various galleries and outdoor structures, including a fascinating pioneer home.
 The Historical Society has developed and maintained the grounds and pathways, focusing on preservation through museum archives with photographs, documents, maps, and books, while educational efforts have been made through outreach presentations and guided tours that appeal to visitors of all ages.

-Paddle through John D. MacArthur Beach State Park (Nearby Hotels)
+Paddle through John D. MacArthur Beach State Park

 One of the most preserved natural areas in the Sunshine State, John D. MacArthur Beach State Park stands out with its 438 acres of subtropical coastal habitat.
-Located on an Atlantic Ocean front barrier island, the park is considered an environmental treasure, home to several rare or endangered native tropical and coastal plant species.
+Located on an Atlantic Ocean front barrier island, the popular state park in Florida is considered an environmental treasure, home to several rare or endangered native tropical and coastal plant species.
 Here you can enjoy two miles of pristine beach, perfect for a peaceful day of paddling, swimming, diving, and snorkeling in its clear blue waters.
 Bird lovers will consider this place a treasure trove of nature, as visitors often spot herons, brown pelicans, sandpipers, and gulls, while those who prefer to fishing will find plenty of spots to throw in a line off from a kayak or canoe.

-Get wild at Busch Wildlife Sanctuary (Nearby Hotels)
+Get Wild at Busch Wildlife Sanctuary

 A great escape for animal lovers looking for a once-in-a-lifetime experience, Busch Wildlife Sanctuary offers visitors the chance to learn about Florida’s wildlife and natural environments.
 Different from many of the typical zoos you’ve seen before, here you’ll find a refuge that combines a wildlife rehabilitation hospital with a community nature center.
 Walk along the nature trails to find a variety of pine flatwoods, oak hammocks, and cypress wetlands to spot anything from eagles to panthers, crocodiles, foxes, snakes, and bears.
 An excellent outing for the entire family, this educational experience is one that the kids won’t soon forget.